pnp/blog/content/microsoft-365-platform-community-call/2022-05-10/index.md

 &quot;_Sharing is caring&quot;_

-_Microsoft 365 Platform Community team, Microsoft - 4th of May 2022_
+*Microsoft 365 Platform Community team, Microsoft - 10th of May 2022*

 {{< attachments >}}